Key takeaways

 Step 2: Cost Classification

-Create a fixed costs table, rent ₹1,00,000 monthly, salaries ₹3,00,000, insurance ₹20,000, total monthly fixed costs.
-Create a variable costs table, COGS ₹200 per unit, shipping ₹50 per unit, payment gateway 2% of sales, calculate variable cost per unit.
+Create a variable costs table: COGS ₹200 per unit, shipping ₹50 per unit, payment gateway 2% of sales.
+Calculate variable cost per unit.
+Include vendor invoice charges and marketplace deductions where applicable.

 Step 3: Unit Economics Calculation

 Contribution per unit equals net selling price minus total variable cost per unit.
 If you sell at ₹900 net and variables total ₹618, contribution equals ₹282.
-Contribution margin percentage equals contribution divided by net selling price, here 31.3%.

 Step 4: Break Even Point Computation

-BEP units equals fixed costs divided by contribution per unit, BEP revenue equals fixed costs divided by contribution margin percentage.
-With ₹3,00,000 fixed costs and ₹282 contribution, you need 1,064 units, revenue ₹9,57,600.
+BEP units equals fixed costs divided by contribution per unit.
+BEP revenue equals fixed costs divided by contribution margin percentage.

 Step 5: Margin of Safety Calculator Setup

-MOS units equals actual sales minus BEP units, if 2,000 units sold against 1,064 BEP, MOS equals 936 units, MOS percentage equals 936 divided by 2,000 equals 47%.
-Add what if scenarios, price changes plus minus 10%, cost variations plus minus 5%.
+MOS units equals actual sales minus BEP units.
+If 2,000 units sold against 1,064 BEP, MOS equals 936 units.
+MOS percentage equals 936 divided by 2,000, which is 47%.

 Step 6: Contribution Analysis Tools Configuration

-Build pivots by product, channel, customer, sort by total contribution, identify profit drivers and drains.
-Run ABC analysis, rank products by cumulative contribution, find the 20% that drive 80% of profits.
+Run ABC analysis.
+Rank products by cumulative contribution.
+Find the 20% that drive 80% of profits.

 Step 7: Dashboard Visualization

-Design a line chart with revenue and cost lines, mark the intersection as BEP.
-Add a contribution waterfall, revenue minus variable costs yields contribution, then deduct fixed costs to show profit or loss.
-Include a donut chart for fixed versus variable split, and a margin of safety gauge.
+Add a contribution waterfall: revenue minus variable costs yields contribution, then deduct fixed costs to show profit or loss.

 Automating Dashboard Updates with Modern Tools

 Automation keeps your break even analysis dashboard India alive.
-Evaluate tools that understand GST, TDS, marketplace settlements.
+Evaluate tools that understand GST, TDS, and marketplace settlements.

-India Specific Considerations for Accurate Analysis
+India Specific Considerations for Accurate Break Even Analysis

 GST Handling